-Governing bodies must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their schools are effective and comply with the law at all times.
+The governing body must ensure that they comply with their duties under legislation.
+They must also have regard to this guidance to ensure that the policies, procedures and training in the school are effective and comply with the law at all times.